marten-seemann/base-drafts/draft-ietf-quic-transport.md

 While CRYPTO_HS the frame looks a lot like a STREAM frames, it should not be confused with a STREAM frame.
-Unlike a STREAM frame which carries a single stream of data, CRYPTO_HS frames carry differnent streams of data in different packet number spaces.
+Unlike a STREAM frame which carries a single stream of data, CRYPTO_HS frames carry different streams of data in different packet number spaces.
 CRYPTO_HS frames also lack a FIN bit.